2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 received within a given time, the DDX-RPC implementation should send a simulated response error with the code -32005.

 The "Device disconnected" error will also be sent by the DDX-RPC implementation.
-The data member of the error will contain the `DisconnectReason` value.

 ## Registration & Disconnection
 Registration is a required handshake that allows connecting devices to understand